slushman/slushman-astro/src/pages/post/headless-theme-for-wordpress.md

 ---
 layout: layout:Post
-date: "2018-09-18"
+pubDate: "2018-09-18"
 title: "Headless Theme for WordPress"
 category: ["Headless WordPress"]
-heroAccount: 'lisanguyen'
+heroAccount: "lisanguyen"
-heroPhotographer: 'Lisa Nguyen'
+heroPhotographer: "Lisa Nguyen"
 description: "How to create a theme for a headless WordPress install.
 Even when the front-end of your site isn't displayed by WordPress, you still need a theme."
 slug: headless-theme-for-wordpress
 relatedPosts:
   - deploying-a-react-app-to-netlify
   - editor-links-for-headless-wordpress-themes
   - headless-wordpress-create-react-app
 ---

-In my previous [post about editor links](/post/editor-links-for-headless-wordpress-themes), I showed how WordPress can create editor links using the live site URL instead of the WordPress URL.
+In my previous [post about editor links](/post/editor-links-for-headless-wordpress-themes/), I showed how WordPress can create editor links using the live site URL instead of the WordPress URL.
 When I created a React app for my WordPress site, I run into two issues.
 First, I wanted to get as much data from WordPress as possible.
 Second, I want visitors to only view the React app, not the WordPress install.
 The solution for both of these problems lies in building a WordPress theme.
 Huh?

 ## WordPress Theme for a Headless App